DevelMango/mango/doc/build-osx.md

 Creating a release build
 ------------------------

-You can ignore this section if you are building `enmanetd` for your own use.
+You can ignore this section if you are building `mangod` for your own use.

-enmanetd/mango-cli binaries are not included in the mango-Qt.app bundle.
+mangod/mango-cli binaries are not included in the mango-Qt.app bundle.

-If you are building `enmanetd` or `mango-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `mangod` or `mango-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: